 Transmitter and Receiver

 Until recently I bought the more expensive radios but times have changed.
 Now less expensive radios perform so much like the super radios that it is hard to justify spending the extra money.
 We don't need to spend a lot of money to get a great reliable radio with mixing functions and programing features.
 Other electronic parts are also more economical than they have ever been before.
-Check our web site Parts List - If I Were Starting RC today to get our list of high performace but economical parts that can be used with our planes.
+Check our web site Parts List to get our list of high performace but economical parts that can be used with our planes.

 The picture on this page is of the 2.4 gHz Flysky i6 radio.
 I have flown for over 45 years and like to recommend this radio for beginner to advanced flyers.
 I own three of them and if I were buying another radio I would buy a fourth.
 Let me tell you why it is such a great deal.
 This is a 6 channel full function, semi programable radio with a 20 model memory with receiver including shipping for less than $60.
 This is less than some companies charge for just a spare receiver.

 Compare the cost and features.
 You will find you are comparing to $300 radio systems.
 You could buy 5 of the Flysky transmitters including 5 receivers, or one FS transmitter and 15 receivers for $300.
 You could also get two FS radios and a trainer cord and 12 FS receivers for that $300 but you probably only need one.
 It really does fly a plane as well as the big boys at a fraction of the cost.
 Other people like it too.
 95.8% of all customer reviews give it 5 stars!!!
-You can get the Flysky i6 radios with a FS-iA6B receiver from Banggood, Amazon, Ebay or Aliexpress.
+You can get the Flysky i6 radios with a FS-iA6B receiver from Amazon or other sellers.

 This transmitter only weighs 18 oz!!!
 My other transmitters weigh over 30 ounces and feel twice as big and heavy in my hands.
 I like the smaller size.
 It is easier to hang on to.
 I have been waiting for a long time for someone to sell a full function RC radio with a smaller transmitter.
 I have always felt the transmitters were bigger and heavier than they needed to be since they are mostly empty space inside.
 Look at your gaming controllers.
 They make them small and light.
 I get teased by a few flyers in the club who think I am flying a toy radio because it looks so small, but I fly my planes faster and farther and do more aerobatics than almost any of them and have not had a radio failure yet.
 This is the best full function transmitter/receiver deal on the market and makes RC more affordable for all.
 I would bet this is the best selling radio in the world right now.
 Part of the reason it is priced so low is it is sold through discount houses rather than through hobby dealers.